 This blog outlines the key considerations you should make when choosing self service kiosks for your restaurant.
 Follow these four simple steps to ensure you get the best value from your self serve kiosk technology.

 Digital transformation might sound like an overwhelming concept, but it really doesn’t have to be.
 We’ve broken down the buying and implementation process into four key steps: software, hardware, space planning and order fulfilment.
 Let’s take a closer look at each one.

 Four steps to choosing your self service kiosk

 Step one: Start with the right kiosk software for your brand

-Choosing the right restaurant technology has historically been a hardware-led decision but as hardware is becoming cheaper and more standardised, it’s increasingly what’s on the inside (your kiosk software) that really counts.
+Choosing the right restaurant technology has historically been a hardware-led decision but as hardware is becoming cheaper and more standardised, it’s increasingly what’s on the inside your kiosk that really counts – your software.
 Choosing the right software provider for your kiosks will have the most influence on the quality of your customer experience, your flexibility in making kiosks work within your restaurant operations, and the overall success of your kiosks.

-When choosing touch screen kiosk software, look for a digital interface that will work well for your particular brand and menu.
-Does the kiosk make your menu feel bland and generic, or vibrant and dynamic?
+When choosing touch screen kiosk software, look for a digital interface that simple and easy to navigate.
 Good kiosk technology will guide your customers intuitively through your menu, enabling easy ordering and payment.
-Modern customers have little patience for bad UX so if using your kiosks is too much effort then they will simply default back to your tills, and you won’t see payback on your investment.
+Today’s customers have little patience for poor UX: don’t risk them defaulting back to your tills or abandoning your restaurant altogether.

-Ideally your kiosk software will also integrate with your POS and other ordering channels, so you can gather holistic sales data and maximise operational efficiencies in your back-of-house too.
+Your kiosk software needs to integrate with your POS and other ordering channels so you can gather holistic sales data and maximise operational efficiencies in your back-of-house.